 TYPE OF PROJECT: Research

-LOCATION: Mountain Horticultural Crops Research Station, Fletcher, NC
+LOCATION: Mountain Horticultural Crops Research Station, Fletcher, North Carolina

 Successful production of high quality and specialty peaches in western North Carolina represents a profitable opportunity for growers wanting to diversify farm income.
 Grower gross returns of $6-8,000/acre are possible and may increase based upon grower commitment and targeted markets.
 New cultivars developed at NC State University have the potential to overcome the region’s typical problems with freeze/frost damage to peaches.
 These high-chilling cultivars are being tested in addition to cultivars with other characteristics that are desirable to consumers, such as low acidity and unique shape and flesh color.

-In 2001, 15 cultivars of peaches were planted at the Mountain Horticultural Crops Research Station in Fletcher, NC.
-These were primarily NC released cultivars of both white and yellow-fleshed varieties.
+In 2001, 15 cultivars of peaches were planted at the Mountain Horticultural Crops Research Station in Fletcher, North Carolina.
+These were primarily North Carolina released cultivars of both white and yellow-fleshed varieties.
 Seven additional selections were planted in 2002 with superior traits such as cold hardiness, white flesh, low acidity, late ripening, or doughnut shape (“peento” type).
 Trees are grown under commercial conditions and not irrigated for frost protection to evaluate the cropping consistency of these cultivars.

 Tables & Photos